shokanshi/singpass-myinfo/README.md

 ---

-### `generateJwksForSingpassPortal(): string`
+### `generateJwksForSingpassPortal(): array`

-Return a json encoded string of the jwks that Singpass will call and retrieve.
+Return an array of public keys that will be json encoded and consumed by Singpass.

 ---